The Biggest Loser season 2: Week 1

 Fourteen overweight contestants arrive at the ranch.
 They are weighed, measured, and divided into two teams, a Red Team and a Blue Team.
 The Red Team consists of all the men and is trained by Jillian, while the Blue Team consists of all the women and is trained by Bob.

 The contestants' first challenge is in a nose diving airplane.
 Their goal is to collect as many balls as they can before time runs out, while floating in a zero-gravity atmosphere.
 The Red Team wins 115–81.
 As a reward, the men get to hinder any member of the Blue Team with a 5-pound weight disadvantage.
 This player is ultimately Suzanne.

 The men weigh-in and lose 157 pounds collectively.
 It comes down to Suzy, who must lose more than 19 pounds.
 She loses 20 pounds, and wins the weigh-in for the Blue Team.
 Season 2 introduces that the player on the losing team with the highest percentage of weight loss will have immunity.
 Matt is this player for the Red Team.
 The Red Team criticized Ruben for not working out as hard after losing the weigh-in; he is then voted off.
+At home, Ruben has lost 63 lbs since he first arrived at the ranch.

 Week 2

 The players face their first temptation.
 Contestants have 15 minutes.
 If they eat what's inside a food platter they can read the letter from home made for them.
 Despite Mark trying to get Shannon to participate, everyone resists.

 The trainers say in the workout before the challenge that the week will focus on balance, speed, and agility.
 The challenge ultimately is walking across a big beam over water.
 The Blue Team sits out Kathryn due to an injured foot.
 The first team to get all of their members across first will win letters from home.
 The Blue Team win, with Dr. Jeff still on the beam.
 Jeff, despite the challenge being over, finishes his walk across.
 An emotional Blue Team opens the letters from home.
 Also, as a reward, the girls get an extra day to work out before the weigh-in.

 At the weigh-in, the Red Team win with most of the men losing about 8 pounds, while the women had lower numbers.
 After their win, Jillian angrily confronts Nick for cooking a 2000 calorie steak.
 Andrea has the immunity for highest percentage weight loss on the losing team.
 Everyone except herself voted for Kathryn.
+Since the show, Kathryn has done kick-boxing and now has lost a total of 34 lbs.